ome/bioformats/docs/sphinx/developers/in-memory.rst

 .. seealso::
    :source:`ReadWriteInMemory.java <components/formats-gpl/utils/ReadWriteInMemory.java>` - Full source code which is
    referenced here in part.
-You will need to have :file:`bioformats_package.jar` in your Java CLASSPATH in order to compile :file:`ReadWriteInMemory.java`.
+You will need to have :file:`bioformats_package.jar` in your Java :envvar:`CLASSPATH` in order to compile :file:`ReadWriteInMemory.java`.